uhrwecker/GRDonuts/README.md

 ## Inverse potential and plotting

-Currently, for Kerr and Schwarzschild spacetimes, there is the possibility to look at the angular distribution, depending on the distance r.
+Currently, for Kerr, Schwarzschild and q-metric spacetimes, there is the possibility to look at the angular distribution, depending on the distance r.
 This will give you plots for a given value of the potential w.
 This is found in the inverse/ directory.

 #